 In response to a second review of the accessible public transport standard, the Australian Government produced a whole journey guide.
-The 2017 guide was developed through in-depth consultations and workshops with all stakeholders.
-A third review was carried out in 2018.
-Here are some key points:
+In-depth consultations and workshops underpinned the guide’s development.
+Here are some key points about the Transport Standards from the guide:

 -

-- Prior to the introduction of the Transport Standards there was no focused effort to remove discrimination from Australia’s public transport systems.
+- There is a focused effort to remove discrimination from Australia’s public transport systems.

-- The Transport Standards aimed to provide certainty of Disability Discrimination Act responsibilities, as well as a focus on a customers, liveable communities and the uptake of new technologies.
+- They provide certainty of Disability Discrimination Act responsibilities, as well as a focus on a customers, and liveable communities.

-- Transport for NSW access upgrades requires local council co-ordination, apps and real time information to give people with disability information about accessible routes and transport, starting from the home.
+- Access upgrades require local council co-ordination, real time information about accessible routes and transport, starting from the home.

-- One the problems with access standards for transport is they were too prescriptive, cobbled together from other standards, with no understanding about transport related issues, and significantly strove for minimums, not excellence.
+- They were too prescriptive, cobbled together from other standards, focused on minimums, with no understanding about transport related issues.

 - Accessible transport is an enabler, promoting age-friendly cities, with walking as an ingredient.
 Hence the need to look at the whole journey, requiring quality footpaths, kerb crossings, and pedestrianisation.